-- Don't set policy - We follow precedent where possible, encourage review of our operations by community. - Don't decide what the two letter codes should be - ISO 3166 standard provides these, ISO 3166 Maintenance Agency makes revisions - Additions may be applied for by appropriate parties, deletions should be replaced. - e.g. .zr became .cd, .cs became .cz & .sk. .tp to be .tl, .su split up. .yu to be ? - Don't decide who runs a ccTLD - That's for a local Internet community to decide!
-We just perform due diligence checks when it changes.
+- Don't set policy - We follow precedent where possible, encourage review of our operations by community. - Don't unilaterally decide what the two letter codes should be - ISO 3166 standard provides these, ISO 3166 Maintenance Agency makes revisions - Additions may be applied for by appropriate parties, deletions should be replaced. - ICANN is one of ten members of the ISO 3166 MA - Don't decide who runs a ccTLD - local Internet community decision IANA performs due diligence.